Niloofar-Sh/EGFR_MAPK/README.md

 ** Since the size of the stored ontologies exceeds the GitHub upload limit, the ontologies' .csv files are not uploaded here.

-The composed bond graph model of the Ras/MAPK signalling pathway from its constitutive modules (EGFR & MAPK) is: EGFR_MAPK/MAPK_EGF_New.ipynb
+The composed bond graph model of the EGFR-Ras-MAPK signalling pathway from its constitutive modules (EGFR & MAPK) is: EGFR_MAPK/MAPK_EGF_New.ipynb

 The original annotated CellML models (or parameter sets) are stored in: EGFR_MAPK/CellML files